Economy of Bulgaria: Cold War period

+Bulgaria was involved in computer construction, which earned it the nickname "Silicon Valley of the Eastern Bloc."
+Bulgarian engineers developed the first Bulgarian computer, the Vitosha, as well as the Pravetz computers.

-Nonetheless, beginning in the early 1960s, low capital and labour productivity, as well as expensive material inputs, plagued the Bulgarian economy.
+Nonetheless, beginning in the early 1970s, low capital and labour productivity, as well as expensive material inputs, plagued the Bulgarian economy.
 With disappointing rates of growth came a high degree of economic experimentation.
-This experimentation took place within the socialist economic framework, although never approaching a market-based economy.

-In the late 1980s, continuing poor economic performance intensified economic hardship.
+This experimentation took place within the socialist economic framework, although never approaching a market-based economy.In the late 1980s, continuing poor economic performance intensified economic hardship.
 By that time, the misdirection and irrationality of BCP economic policies had become quite clear.
-Bulgaria's economy contracted dramatically after 1987, shortly before Comecon, with which the Bulgarian economy had integrated closely, dissolved in 1991.
+Bulgaria's economy contracted dramatically after 1989, shortly before Comecon, with which the Bulgarian economy had integrated closely, dissolved in 1991.
 On 10 November 1989, at the November plenum of BCP, Todor Zhivkov was dismissed from his long-held party leader and head of state positions.
 The communist regime gave way to democratic elections and government.
 Unlike the communist parties in most other Eastern European states, the BCP (changing its name to Bulgarian Socialist Party) retained power by winning the first free national elections in June 1990.
 That was made possible by changes in party leadership, programme, reduction of its power base and other moves which permitted economic re-orientation toward a market system.
 This difficult transition combined with political vagueness and unpreparedness of the Bulgarian people for social and economic changes led to dramatically worsening economic conditions during the early 1990s.